To Move A Mountain

 In September 1986 after completing a $400 million modernization program for the mine, mills and smelter, Kennecott resumed operations at the Bingham mine, after being closed since April 1985.
 The modernization program included a new truck shop at the 6190 mine level.

-A photo dated June 20, 1987 shows the steel framework of the new truck shop nearly complete, but without any outside covering.
+A photo dated June 20, 1987, taken during a visit to the public visitor center on the edge of the open pit mine, shows the steel framework of the new truck shop nearly complete, but without any outside covering.

-The new location near the old 6190 rail yard was more centrally located than the old Yosemite shop.
+The new location near the old 6190 rail yard was more centrally located than the old Yosemite shop, including the later dumping that filled the lower parts of Bingham canyon by 2002.
 The resumption of mining operations included the planned expansion of waste rock dumping to fill in more of the lower parts of Bingham canyon itself, and a centrally located truck shop would allow more efficient operations.

 Plans were made as early as 2005 to move the Bingham shop, along with the visitor center, to make way for the "East Wall Push Back."
 The new Copperfield shop was completed in 2006, with 39,000 square feet, and expanded to 145,000 square feet in 2011, making the older 6190 Bingham shop unnecessary.

-By the time of the April 2013 slide, all of the personnel had been moved to the new shop, along with all of the machinery and tools to maintain the truck fleet.
-The slide destroyed about half of the older shop, and the remaining part was removed using remotely controlled equipment during the summer of 2013.
+By the time of the April 2013 slide, the Bingham shop was no longer in use and all of the personnel had been moved to the new shop, along with all of the machinery and tools to maintain the truck fleet.
+The slide destroyed about half of the older unused truck shop, and the remaining part was removed using remotely controlled equipment during the summer of 2013.